-The Computer Fraud and Abuse Act (CFAA) is an anti-hacking law that has inadvertently made everyone sharing Netflix passwords a criminal.
+The Computer Fraud and Abuse Act (CFAA) is an anti-hacking law that, according to critics, could have inadvertently made everyone sharing Netflix passwords a criminal.

 Critics of the CFAA say that criminalizing so-called unauthorized access means that the terms of service that apply to software become law.
 And because terms of service so often include drastic penalties and tend to be very broad, it could end up turning something that everyone does into a serious crime.
 Lawmakers inadvertently made it possible for someone to go to jail for 20 years for using a person’s Netflix password.

 It’s rare, in the American legal system, for contract law violations to result in criminal penalties, which makes this situation even more unusual.